What is customer loyalty?

 Free ebook: The ultimate guide to improving customer loyalty

 Why is customer loyalty important?

-There are a lot of stats circulating about the exact figure, but most experts agree that the effort of keeping a customer is substantially less than the effort of acquiring a new one.
+Customer loyalty is important for many reasons, not least because the effort of keeping a customer is substantially less than the effort of acquiring a new one.
 Why would you spend extra money to make a sale if you didn’t have to?
-This alone is a good reason to prioritize customer relationships and look at ways of nurturing them through your customer experience, marketing and customer loyalty programs.

-Finally, many businesses report that loyal customers tend to spend more, and be less sensitive on price when they shop with a brand they have loyalty towards.
-And when there’s high customer satisfaction, you can expect a lighter load on your support and customer service teams too.
+Customer loyalty typically equates to high customer satisfaction.
+When there’s high customer satisfaction, you can expect a lighter load on your support and customer service teams too.

 We’ve talked about customers being loyal, but in fact loyalty isn’t an on-or-off, yes-or-no thing.
 Some people will have stronger loyalty to your business than others.
 They may be strongly loyal at a certain point and become less so (or conversely, start off neutral and develop loyalty).
 You might notice that loyalty shows up in their purchasing patterns, but doesn’t lead to related behaviors like recommendations, referrals or positive reviews.

 In fact, word-of-mouth (WOM) marketing is one of a business’ most important and powerful tools.

 It drives $6 trillion of annual consumer spending, accounts for 13% of consumer sales, and people are 90% more likely to trust and buy from a brand recommended by a friend.